ocaml-ppx/ppxlib/doc/what-is-ppx.rst

 - the compiler doesn't handle hygiene: if an attribute is mistyped or misplaced, it is silently ignored by the compiler.
-If two ppx rewriters want to interpret the same attribute or extension point in incompatible ways, the result is not specificed
+If two ppx rewriters want to interpret the same attribute or extension point in incompatible ways, the result is not specified

 In summary, ppxlib abstracts away from all the low-level details of the ppx system and exposes a consistent model to authors of ppx